Explore indigenous Maasai and Hadzabe wisdom in Tanzania

 About the experience

+Space is limited for this precious opportunity to learn from and interact with Maasai laibon, the traditional Maasai leader and medicine man inside the Ngorongoro Conservation Area.
 The Maasai have adopted a revitalized approach to preserve their culture in modern times.
-Their way of life is deeply rooted in traditions which have been practiced in the same way for hundreds of years.
+Their way of life is deeply rooted in traditions that have been practiced in the same way for hundreds of years.
 This stay is a great privilege to learn from the Maasai and from the earth they have a close relationship to.
 The aim of this ethnographic expedition is to address the need for balance and harmony between people and the environment and to share collective Maasai wisdom.

-This amazing journey takes you back to the ancient wisdom and traditions of the Maasai where you will learn about ecological knowledge, plant medicine, ancestral knowledge and much more.
+This amazing journey takes you back to the ancient wisdom and traditions of the Maasai where you will learn about ecological knowledge, plant medicine, ancestral knowledge, and much more.
 You stay and sleep in a tent in the Maasai warriors bush camp and in a Maasai boma.

 After staying with the Maasai we continue our journey with the Hadzabe hunter-gatherers.
 The hadzabe grow no food, raise no livestock, and live without rules or calendars.
 Their way of life has remained unchanged over the millennia and they live in small wandering groups of about twenty individuals.
 We join one of these family units in the deep bush.
 The Hadzabe are the heirs of the very first human beings, the kids of Olduvai Gorge and Koobi Fora who still have a symbiotic relationship with the environment, the purest example of an anarchic society with no rules, and no chief.
 We set up our bush camp near Hadzabes' huts.

-DAY 4.
-Today we climb one of the sacred mountains of the Maasai in Ngorongoro.
+Today we climb one of the special mountains of the Maasai in Ngorongoro.
 In the morning we attend the ritual preparations that are completed at the mountain before our 3-4 hour climbing together with the Maasai.
 We will have magnificent views from the top.
 We learn about rich Maasai rituals, rites of passages, and ceremonies.
 We return to sleep in our bush camp in Ngorongoro.
 (B, L, D).